Learn new skills no matter how much previous experience you’ve had.

 — Kristina Negri, Central Islip, New York

-Become a full-time apprentice (extern) in a professional recording studio
+Become a full-time extern in a professional recording studio

 — Wyoming Kaut, Austin, Texas